-- A. The primary goal of the Basic Recruit Training Program to support the mission and core values of the Chicago Police Department in accordance with Department directive Vision, Mission Statement, and Core Values. - B. The Training Division provides recruit training to develop, maintain, and enhance law enforcement knowledge and skills so that Department members will perform their jobs safely, professionally, consistently, effectively, and in accordance with the law, Department policy, and best practices. - C. The Chicago Police Department is authorized by the Illinois Law Enforcement Training and Standards Board (ILETSB) to operate a police training facility. - D. Recruits and probationary police officers remain under the jurisdiction of the Deputy Chief, Training and Support Group, until after the successful completion of the probationary period. - E. The Basic Recruit Training Program is a full-time, continuous course of study.
-Regular class attendance is required of all recruits. - F. The Department's guiding principles of procedural justice, de-escalation, impartial policing, and community policing will be integrated into recruit training and courses. - G. All instructors of Department recruit training will meet the qualifications and requirements outlined in the directive titled Department Training and conform to the Department Training Plan.
+- A. The primary goal of the Basic Recruit Training Program is to support the mission and core values of the Chicago Police Department in accordance with Department directive titled "Vision, Mission Statement, and Core Values." - B. The Training Division provides recruit training to develop, maintain, and enhance law enforcement knowledge and skills so that Department members will perform their jobs safely, professionally, consistently, effectively, and in accordance with the law, Department policy, and best practices. - C. The Training and Support Group will ensure that, upon graduation from the Academy, recruits will demonstrate a firm grasp of the basic technical and tactical skills, critical thinking, problem-solving, and interpersonal skills that form the basis for safe and effective policing. - D. The Chicago Police Department is authorized by the Illinois Law Enforcement Training and Standards Board (ILETSB) to operate a police training facility. - E. Recruits and probationary police officers remain under the jurisdiction of the Deputy Chief, Training and Support Group, until after the successful completion of the probationary period. - F. The Basic Recruit Training Program is a full-time, continuous course of study.
+Regular class attendance is required of all recruits. - G. The Department's guiding principles of procedural justice, de-escalation, impartial policing, and community policing will be integrated into recruit training and courses. - H. All instructors of Department recruit training will meet the qualifications and requirements outlined in the directive titled "Department Training" and conform to the Department Training Plan.